CodingGarden/faqs/README.md

 ## What window manager / window switcher do you use?

 On my mac, I use [Rectangle](https://rectangleapp.com/) to manage windows and [Alt-Tab](https://alt-tab-macos.netlify.app/) to switch between apps.
-You can read more about them [here](https://github.com/CodingGarden/mac-setup/#os-productivity).
+You can read more about [them] (https://github.com/CodingGarden/mac-setup/#os-productivity).

 ## What browser do you use?
 What extensions do you use?